 In order to argue that there’s only one Gospel in Scripture (and that the result of salvation is the same for everyone), it helps to first believe that the Israel of God and the church known as the body of Christ are actually one and the same entity, and that references to Israel in Scripture are actually references to said church.
 Of course, when you study Scripture carefully, it quickly becomes apparent that the body of Christ is not the same group of people as those known as the Israel of God.
 In fact, this is made quite obvious by reading the very passage in which the Israel of God is named (Galatians 6:16), where peace is wished upon “as many as walk according to this rule” — referring to those in the body of Christ who follow the teaching Paul had just given — and upon the Israel of God as well.
 That these can’t be the same people is made obvious by the words “and upon” (καὶ ἐπὶ in the original Greek), since “and upon” tells us there are two separate groups of people being wished peace by Paul there.

-Likewise, we can also see that Israel is a distinct group from the body of Christ when Paul refers to Israel as the cultivated, natural olive branches in Romans 11.
+Likewise, we can also see that Israel is a distinct group from the Gentiles in the body of Christ when Paul refers to Israel as the cultivated, natural olive branches in Romans 11.
 Remember, not all of the natural olive branches are pruned out of the tree (which itself is not a reference to Israel, by the way, since Israel is only the cultivated, natural branches of the tree, not the whole tree itself) in that figurative explanation of present and future events, but rather some remained attached to the tree while the wild olive branches (referring to those of the nations) were grafted into the tree next to believing Israel/the Israel of God rather than replacing them, and we also know that the pruned-off natural branches will be grafted back into the tree eventually as well (this will occur at the time the wild branches are removed from the tree — if this seems confusing, it helps to understand that this passage has nothing to do with the salvation of individuals or the idea of losing salvation, which is made clear by the fact that the pruned-off natural branches were never saved to begin with and yet had to have been a part of the tree at one time in order to be pruned from it, and so if being a part of the tree means being saved, they never could have been a part of the tree in the first place).
 As Paul makes clear, Israel is not thrust away, but is only temporarily cast away until the full complement of the nations may be entering, at which point Israel will become the focus of God’s purposes again (since His promises and gifts are without repentance, which means it goes without saying that Israel will indeed be brought to faith and be saved in the end).

 So, no, the body of Christ has not been subsumed into Israel, or even replaced Israel, and is not now “spiritual Israel” as some like to claim.
 Aside from the scriptural proofs I’ve already given above, that this isn’t the case is made obvious right from the beginning of the table of comparisons below, where we can see that Israel will still follow the law when the New Covenant comes fully into effect, whereas Paul went to great pains in his writings to explain that those of us in the body of Christ are not under the law, nor should we be trying to follow the law, and, in fact, we are not to allow ourselves to be placed under it in any way whatsoever.